antonia-white/deilen/README.md

 __Django Admin__

-  -All site information can be viewed when an admin logs into the customised django admin.
+  - All site information can be viewed when an admin logs into the customised django admin.
 This includes full orders, customer messages and ability to manage plant categories and products.
 Django provides a built in admin interface which acts as a internal management tool.
 More information can be read about Django admin [here](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/).
 Deilen's django admin can be accessed [here](https://deilen-shop.herokuapp.com/admin/) (please note, admin login is required).

   ![Django admin screenshot](documentation/testing/django-admin.png)